irinakramer/landing-page/README.md

 # Landing Page Project
-This project is project 2 from the Udacity Front End Nanodegree program.
+This is Project 2 from the Udacity Front End Nanodegree program.

 ## Table of Contents